Agency PAYE vs umbrella company payroll – what is the difference?

 Employee benefits

-Whether a worker is paid PAYE by their agency or uses an umbrella company – they will have access to Statutory employee benefits, including sick pay and maternity/paternity pay.
-However, when working through an agency, a contractor or freelancer needs to work for 12 weeks to qualify for employee benefits (in accordance with the Agency Worker Regulations, 2010).
+Whether a worker is paid PAYE by their agency or uses an umbrella company, they have instant access to several statutory employee benefits, including sick pay, maternity pay, paternity pay, and holiday pay.

 IR35